FA Cup final betting offer: Get 50-1 for Erling Haaland to have a shot on target with Sky Bet

 Sky Bet Chelsea vs Man City betting sign-up offer: terms and conditions

-It's crucial that you read the small print before accepting Sky Bet's odds boost for Chelsea vs Man City.
+It's crucial that you read the small print before accepting Sky Bet's odds boost for Chelsea vs Man City today.
 Understanding the T&Cs will greatly enhance your understanding of the bonus and how to use it to snag a sizeable profit.

 - New customer offer